 Some people subscribe to this myth because of the fact that schizophrenia is mostly biologically-based.
 People sometimes assume that it cannot be fully treated because they believe that genes cannot be modified.
 However, expression of those genes can be changed with epigenetic modification.

 The Role of Genetics

-Schizophrenia does have a large genetic foundation.
+According to a psychiatrist, schizophrenia does have a large genetic foundation.
 Children with one parent with schizophrenia have a 6-16% chance of developing schizophrenia, and children with one grandparent with schizophrenia have a 2-8% chance of developing schizophrenia, which are both higher than the 1% risk of someone in the general population developing schizophrenia.
 The Roscommon Family Study suggests that the probable risk of a first-degree relative of someone with schizophrenia developing the disorder compared with non-family members in the population are ten to thirteen times higher risk.
 Twin studies suggest that the heritability of schizophrenia is 80%.
 These statistics do prove the fact that schizophrenia appears to be largely biologically-based.
 However, there are epigenetic influences that are essential to the activation of genes that lead to the symptoms of schizophrenia.
 Likewise, epigenetic influences can deactivate those genes, which contribute to the treatability of this particular psychiatric disability.